 This song, about a crime of passion, was a big hit for the Welsh singer Tom Jones early in his career.
-Written by Les Reed and Barry Mason, it was recorded on Decca; the sheet music was 3 shillings, and the single reached #2 in the BBC charts; the B Side was a song called "Smile."
+Written by Les Reed and Barry Mason, it was recorded on Decca; the sheet music was three shillings, and the single reached #2 in the BBC charts.
+The B-side was a song called "Smile."

 Tom Jones went on to be knighted.
 A little known fact about this recording is that another future knight of the realm sang on it, Elton John.
 According to Philip Norman's biography Sir Elton

 , times were hard for the then-aspiring superstar, and he took whatever session work he could get, becoming in this case an indistinguishable voice in the chorus behind the melodramatic Tom Jones #2 smash hit single "Delilah."

 "Delilah" was also recorded by The Sensational Alex Harvey Band, Connie Francis, Ray Conniff, Jerry Lee Lewis, The Platters and The Ventures. (thanks, Alexander - London, England, for all above)

 Lyricist Barry Mason was asked in an interview with the International Songwriters Association's Songwriter magazine whether he was often inspired by a theme when writing songs.
 Mason replied: "Normally, it would be a line, especially a title line, that would be the inspiration for me.
 For 'Delilah,' I was inspired by 'Jezebel,' the old Frankie Laine hit.
 I used to love 'story songs' when I was a kid.
 I did a thing called 'Drive Safely Darlin.'"

 Mason possibly also had in mind the biblical story of Samson and Delilah.
 The Old Testament hero Samson's exploits against the Philistines ended when his Philistine mistress Delilah persuaded him to cut off his hair.